daizutabi/ivory/docs/tutorial/core.md

 This means that you can compare optimizer algorithms easily through multiple runs with minimul effort.

+### Creating a run from a client

-In the previous examples, we created runs using the `experiment.create_run()` method.
+In the above examples, we created runs using the `experiment.create_run()` method.
 In addtion, you can do the same thing by `client.create_run()` with an experiment name as the first argument.
-The following code blocks are qeuivalent.
+The following code blocks are equivalent.

 #Code
 ~~~python